twilio-samples/live-translation-openai-realtime-api/README.md

 3) `npm install`
 4) `cp .env.sample .env` and update the parameters.
 The sample file has all the `Tweek Project - RealTime Translator` - you will only need the authToken and openAI Token

+Then, run the dev server:
+`npm run dev`
 ## Diagram

 The eventual flow of the application is as follows.